-Roe/Straut Professor Emerita in the Humanities and Professor Emerita of English Language and Literature
+Roe/Straut Professor Emerita in the Humanities (English Language & Literature)

-In addition to numerous articles on Renaissance literature, Sharon Seelig is the author of three books that reflect her evolving interests: The Shadow of Eternity: Belief and Structure in Herbert, Vaughan, and Traherne (Kentucky, 1981), on the religious poetry of the seventeenth century; Generating Texts: The Progeny of Seventeenth-Century Prose (Virginia, 1996), which traces the influences and intersections of writers such as Donne, Browne, and Burton on writers as diverse as T.S.
-Eliot, Thoreau, and Laurence Sterne; and Autobiography and Gender in Early Modern Literature: Reading Women's Lives, 1600-1680 (Cambridge, 2006), which moves from early diaries and fragmentary records to family histories and dramatic or romantic self-fashioning.
-She continues to research a range of forms and periods of life writing, particularly journals and autobiographies, from the seventeenth through the twentieth centuries.
+Seelig has a lifelong passion for Renaissance literature.
+In addition to numerous articles, she has published three books that reflect her evolving interests: The Shadow of Eternity: Belief and Structure in Herbert, Vaughan, and Traherne (Kentucky, 1981), on the religious poetry of the 17th century; Generating Texts: The Progeny of Seventeenth-Century Prose (Virginia, 1996), which traces the influences and intersections of writers such as Donne, Browne and Burton on writers as diverse as T.S.
+Eliot, Thoreau and Laurence Sterne; and Autobiography and Gender in Early Modern Literature: Reading Women's Lives, 1600–1680 (Cambridge, 2006), which moves from early diaries and fragmentary records to family histories and dramatic or romantic self-fashioning.
+Having retired from teaching, she continues to research a range of forms and periods of life writing, particularly journals and autobiographies, from the 17th through the 20th centuries.